 In Estelle v.
 Gamble, the Supreme Court held that a prison official’s deliberate indifference to serious medical needs violates the Eighth Amendment.
 429 U.S. 97, 106 (1976).
 An Eighth Amendment claim for inadequate medical care requires the plaintiff to show that an official acted with deliberate indifference to a serious medical need, that is, that “the course of treatment the official chose was medically unacceptable under the circumstances and that the official chose this course in conscious disregard of an excessive risk to the plaintiff's health.”
 Edmo v.
 Corizon, Inc., 935 F.3d 757, 786 (9th Cir.
 2019).
 Accepted standards of care and practice within the medical community are highly relevant in determining what care is medically acceptable and unacceptable.
 Id. at 786 (explaining transgender prisoner established that the course of treatment chosen by the Idaho Department of Corrections and its medical provider to alleviate her gender dysphoria was medically unacceptable under the circumstances.)
 A serious medical need is present, when, for example, the “failure to treat a prisoner’s condition could result in further significant injury or the ‘unnecessary and wanton infliction of pain.’”
 Clement, 298 F.3d at 904 (citations omitted).
 A serious medical need includes the “existence of an injury that a reasonable doctor or patient would find important and worthy of comment or treatment; the presence of a medical condition that significantly affects an individual’s daily activities; or the existence of chronic and substantial pain.”
 Russell v.
 Lumitap, 31 F.4th 729, 739 (9th Cir.
 2022) (quoting Colwell v.
 Bannister, 763 F.3d 1060, 1066 (9th Cir.
-2014).
+2014)).
 For example, a prisoner who suffered from a cataract in one eye but did not suffer from pain and retained good vision in the other eye, has a serious medical need for cataract removal surgery because “his monocular blindness caused him physical injury.”
 Colwell, 763 F.3d at 1067.

 Denying, delaying, or intentionally interfering with medical treatment can violate the constitution.
 Stewart v.
 Aranas, 32 F.4th 1192, 1195 (9th Cir.
 2022) (quoting Colwell, 763 F.3d at 1066).
 In Stewart, years-long denial and delay of medical treatment of the plaintiff’s enlarged prostate resulted in long-term issues including kidney disease and erectile dysfunction, where the prisoner’s condition sharply deteriorated during his last few years at the correctional facility.
 Stewart, 32 F.4th at 1195-96 (noting that “[a]t some point ‘wait and see’ becomes deny and delay”).

-Appropriate mental health care is also mandated by the Eighth Amendment. “[T]he Eighth Amendment’s prohibition against cruel and unusual punishment requires that prisons provide mental health care that meets ‘minimum constitutional requirements.’
+Appropriate mental health care is also mandated by the Eighth Amendment. “[T]he Eighth Amendment’s prohibition against cruel and unusual punishment requires that prisons provide mental health care that meets ‘minimum constitutional requirements.”
 Disability Rights Montana v.
 Batista, 930 F.3d 1090, 1097 (9th Cir.
 2019), quoting Brown v.
 Plata, 563 U.S. 493, 510 (2011).